ITfoxtec/FoxIDs/README.md

 FoxIDs is an open source security service supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.

 FoxIDs is a cloud service which is deployed in you Azure tenant and rely on Azure resources.
-In the future is will also be possible to use FoxIDs on [https://FoxIDs.com](https://foxids.com) for at small transaktion fee.
+In the future, it will also be possible to use FoxIDs on [https://FoxIDs.com](https://foxids.com) for at small transaction fee.

 > For [Getting started](https://github.com/ITfoxtec/FoxIDs/wiki/Getting-started) guide and more documentation please see the [Wiki](https://github.com/ITfoxtec/FoxIDs/wiki).